canonical/sphinx-docs-starter-pack/docs/how-to/custom-templates.md

 ## Setup

-First, create the {file}`_templates` directory; all your custom templates will need to be stored in this folder.
+First, create the {file}`docs/_templates` directory; all your custom templates will need to be stored in this folder.

-Then uncomment this line in {file}`conf.py` so your Sphinx project will use local templates (where available):
+Then uncomment this line in {file}`docs/conf.py` so your Sphinx project will use local templates (where available):

 ```{code-block} py
 :caption: conf\.py